 You may have already heard this saying before: “A fish rots from the head down.”

-Since this statement is scientifically inaccurate, it mustn’t be taken in a literal sense, but should only be taken metaphorically, i.e. whenever an organization or a country fails, it’s the leadership that must be the root cause.
+Since this statement is scientifically inaccurate, it mustn’t be taken in a literal sense, but should only be taken only metaphorically.
+It implies that whenever an organization or a country fails, it’s the leadership that must be the root cause.
 I often wondered, in light of my leadership experiences at various levels, whether this statement holds any atom of truth.
-So here are my two cents, I am jotting these down while sitting in a Gourmet Coffee place in Lexington, Massachusetts, on Sunday afternoon.
+So here are my two cents, I am jotting these down while sitting in a Gourmet Coffee place in Lexington, Massachusetts, on a Sunday afternoon in Spring 2013.

 To come back to the main point, is it really true (metaphorically) that the fish begins to rot from its head down, i.e. should the leadership solely be held responsible for the organizational or national chaos and failure?
 The correct answer, in my view, is “It depends.”; and here is the reason.